Volkswagen weathers pandemic with $10.7 billion profit

 FRANKFURT, Germany -- Volkswagen said Friday it made better than expected profit of 8.8 billion euros ($10.7 billion) after tax in 2020 despite the pandemic.
 The world's No. 2 automaker said the rapid recovery of China, its largest single market, and resilient sales of luxury vehicles helped the bottom line.

 The company gave an upbeat outlook for this year, saying it would carry momentum from the stronger second half of the year over into earnings going forward.
-It predicted earnings would be in the top part of its forecast range and that sales revenue would be “significantly higher," assuming successful containment of the COVID-19 pandemic.
+It said it was striving for earnings in the top part of its forecast range of 5.0-6.5% returns on sales, and predicted sales revenue would be “significantly higher," assuming successful containment of the COVID-19 pandemic.

 The results underline the uneven impact of the pandemic.
 Manufacturing companies like Germany's three big carmakers — Volkswagen, BMW and Daimler — have seen their sales and earnings hold up better than those for services, tourism and air travel companies.